-- Pass criminal history and offender visiting check
+- Pass criminal history and inmate visiting check (volunteers cannot be on the visiting list of any inmate.)

 - Abide by all Minnesota Department of Corrections' policies and procedures